JunyiZhou-Conny/PediatricSavior/README.md

 #### Tutorial Video

 We believe having visual instruction is more intuitive compared to reading tons of documentation.
-So we made a video on youtube to guide our users.
+So we made a video on YouTube to guide our users.
 Here is the link:

 <a name="a-few-reminders"></a>